pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 "Democracy is the theory that the common people know what they want and deserve to get it good and hard."
 --H. L. Mencken

+"No one in this world, so far as I know ... has ever lost money by underestimating the intelligence of the great masses of the plain people"
+--H. L. Mencken

 "Born to multiply
 Born to gaze in to night skies
 All you want's one more Saturday